These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 But Lou pulls a stunt and it forces them into an impossible scenario - holy matrimony.

-This has so many tropes that I enjoy - enemies to lovers, marriage of convenience and morally grey characters.
-And it's topped off with an well developed magic system and easy to read writing.
+This has so many tropes that I enjoy – enemies to lovers, marriage of convenience and morally grey characters.
+And the well-developed magic system and easy-to-read writing style finishes it off perfectly.

 If you're searching for fall fantasy books you need to read this.
 The witchy imagery and gritty city setting are excellent.